 Absorption of Dietary Toxins

-Horses with a compromised gastrointestinal lining absorb more toxins into their bloodstream.
-A common source of toxins is bacterial endotoxins which exist in the cell wall of bacteria.
+Horses with a compromised gastrointestinal lining absorb toxins into their bloodstream.
+A common source of toxins is bacterial exotoxins.

-Upon entering the bloodstream, these toxins lead to activation of matrix metalloproteinases (MMPs) that damage the hoof laminae, thus increasing the risk of laminitis and founder.
+Upon entering the bloodstream, these toxins lead to activation of matrix metalloproteinases (MMPs) that damage the hoof laminae.

-MG produced during the digestive process in horses could be absorbed into the bloodstream and alter the structure of the hoof laminae.
+MG produced during the digestive process in horses could be absorbed into the bloodstream and alter the structure of the hoof laminae although there is no actual evidence to suggest this occurs and MG is a very toxic compound which would surely produce other signs.

 Hormonal imbalances including Equine Metabolic Syndrome (EMS) and Cushing’s Disease (Pituitary Pars Intermedia Dysfunction) are associated with an increased risk of laminitis.